WebChangeDetector/webchangedetector/README.txt

 == Description ==
 ## The #1 Visual Regression Test Tool For WordPress

-Check your website after updates to see if something broke with visual regression tests.
-Or monitor your website in intervals and get notified about any change.
+Check your website after **auto updates** to see if something broke with visual regression tests.
+Or monitor your website visually in intervals and get notified about any change.
 With WebChange Detector you can find any difference on your website

 *   after installing updates,